shidingz/EDV/README.md

 > Human audit results confirm that EDV significantly improves memory quality in terms of correctness, actionability and specificity, while reducing hallucination rate and potential harm from memory reuse.

-## 🚀 Code Release
-This repository contains a compact runnable implementation of the EDV algorithmic flow.
-Full benchmark reproduction scripts and dataset-specific adapters will be released separately after cleanup.

 ## 📝 Citation
 If you find our work useful, please cite our paper: